 Regensburg – Best places to go in Germany near the Danube

-Regensburg, near Munich, is must-see in Bavaria.
-In fact, it’s one of the best-preserved medieval town in Germany.
+Regensburg, near Munich, is a must-see in Bavaria.
+In fact, it’s one of the best-preserved medieval towns in Germany.
 It’s also one of the most beautiful cities, with so many things to do.

 Regensburg’s Gothic Cathedral is a masterpiece, built around 700 (and then rebuilt after a fire) and is still home to a fabulous choir today.
 It’s also a great way to orient yourself to this compact little village as you wander the cute cobblestone streets.
 Just look up and search for the spire!